 Going Green

+I've been trying to "be green", whatever that means.
+I feel like it's an outdated term, used by greenwashing corporations - maybe 'live sustainably' is better?
 It really can mean a number of things, but fundamentally I try to be a steward of the environment rather than an enemy of it.
+It means I'm trying to reduce my affect on the earth, reduce my pollution, reduce my carbon footprint, and reduce my waste.

 - I have a 17 kW solar panel system on my house that supports most of my annual usage

-- I drive electric cars and ride an electric motorcycle (primarily)
+- I drive electric cars and ride an electric motorcycle

-- I have an electric lawn mower and all electric lawn equipment
+- I have an electric lawn mower and all-electric lawn equipment

 - I no longer own ANY gasoline engines

-- I have heat pumps that heat and cool my house
+- I have heat pumps that heat and cool my house and have done away with my oil furnace

 - I have a portable electric heater to use in my garage when needed, no more propane